ebook production

 • Don’t overuse the ellipsis… Or, exclamation marks!

-• Images in an eBook CANNOT be placed exactly in the same position as in a print version.
-The reason is that the actual number of pages in your book and how the book flows depend upon what the reader uses to access it.
-(A cellphone page is a lot smaller than a tablet, for example.)
+• Remember, images except decoration on the Chapter page in an eBook CANNOT be placed exactly in the same position as in a print version.
+The reason is simple: the actual number of pages in your book and how the book flows depend upon what the reader uses to access it.
+(For example, a cellphone page is a lot smaller than a tablet.)
+But they can be scattered throughout and also added as an addendum if necessary.

 • Regardless of what program is used, usually, there are glitches and tweaks required.